Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 # Summary - To Finish Up
 * Overall a great course for the price range
-* The practical exam really makes this shine, forcing application of skills
+* The practical exam  makes this shine, forcing application of skills
 * A differentiator from multiple choice exams
 * Prepares you to do the job not just teach a bunch of theory and tools